Kamperhub/kamperhub-app/FIREBASE_SETUP_CHECKLIST.md

     *   Go to your [Stripe Developer Dashboard](https://dashboard.stripe.com/test/apikeys).
     *   Copy your "Secret key" and paste it as `STRIPE_SECRET_KEY`.
     *   Go to the "Webhooks" tab, find your webhook endpoint, and copy the "Signing secret".
 Paste it as `STRIPE_WEBHOOK_SECRET`.
+    *   Go to the "Products" tab, click on your "Pro Plan" product, and copy the "API ID" for the price.
+Paste it as `STRIPE_PRO_PRICE_ID`.

 ---